heche-psb/wgd/README.md

 -d, --datafile, the Ks datafile, default None
--o, --outdir, the output directory, default wgd_viz -sr, --spair, the species pair to be plotted, default None, this option can be provided multiple times -gs, --gsmap, the gene name-species name map, default None -sp, --speciestree, the species tree to perform rate correction, default None, if None was given, the rate correction analysis will be called off
+-o, --outdir, the output directory, default wgd_viz -sr, --spair, the species pair to be plotted, default None, this option can be provided multiple times -fa, --focus2all, set focal species and let species pair to be between focal and all the remaining species, default None -gs, --gsmap, the gene name-species name map, default None -sp, --speciestree, the species tree to perform rate correction, default None, if None was given, the rate correction analysis would be called off
--pk, --plotkde, flag option, whether to plot kde curve upon histogram, if the flag was set, kde curve will be added -rw, --reweight, flag option, whether to recalculate the weight per species pair, if the flag was set, the weight will be recalculated
+-pk, --plotkde, flag option, whether to plot kde curve upon histogram, if the flag was set, kde curve would be added -rw, --reweight, flag option, whether to recalculate the weight per species pair, if the flag was set, the weight would be recalculated
--or, --onlyrootout, flag option, whether to only conduct rate correction using the outgroup at root as outgroup, if the flag was set, only the outgroup at root will be used as outgroup
+-or, --onlyrootout, flag option, whether to only conduct rate correction using the outgroup at root as outgroup, if the flag was set, only the outgroup at root would be used as outgroup
--iter, --em_iterations, the maximum EM iterations, default 200 -init, --em_initializations, the maximum EM initializations, default 200 -prct, --prominence_cutoff, the prominence cutoff of acceptable peaks, default 0.1 -sm, --segments, the segments data file, default None -ml, --minlen, the minimum length of a scaffold to be included in dotplot, default -1, if -1 was set, the 10% of the longest scaffolds will be set
+-iter, --em_iterations, the maximum EM iterations, default 200 -init, --em_initializations, the maximum EM initializations, default 200 -prct, --prominence_cutoff, the prominence cutoff of acceptable peaks, default 0.1 -rh, --rel_height, the relative height at which the peak width is measured, default 0.4 -sm, --segments, the segments data file, default None -ml, --minlen, the minimum length of a scaffold to be included in dotplot, default -1, if -1 was set, the 10% of the longest scaffolds will be set
--ms, --maxsize, the maximum family size to include, default 200 -ap, --anchorpoints, the anchor points datafile, default None -mt, --multiplicon, the multiplicons datafile, default None -gt, --genetable, the gene table datafile, default None -rh, --rel_height, the relative height at which the peak width is measured, default 0.4 -mg, --minseglen, the minimum length of segments to include in ratio if <= 1, default 100000 -kr, --keepredun, flag option, whether to keep redundant multiplicons, if the flag was set, the redundant multiplicons will be kept
+-ms, --maxsize, the maximum family size to be included, default 200 -ap, --anchorpoints, the anchor points datafile, default None -mt, --multiplicon, the multiplicons datafile, default None -gt, --genetable, the gene table datafile, default None -mg, --minseglen, the minimum length of segments to include, in ratio if <= 1, default 10000 -mgn, --mingenenum, the minimum number of genes for a segment to be considered, default 30 -kr, --keepredun, flag option, whether to keep redundant multiplicons, if the flag was set, the redundant multiplicons would be kept
--epk, --extraparanomeks, extra paranome Ks data to plot in the mixed Ks distribution, default None -pag, --plotapgmm, flag option, whether to plot mixture modeling of anchor Ks in the mixed Ks distribution, if the flag was set, the mixture modeling of anchor Ks will be plotted
+-epk, --extraparanomeks, extra paranome Ks data to plot in the mixed Ks distribution, default None -pag, --plotapgmm, flag option, whether to conduct and plot mixture modeling of anchor Ks in the mixed Ks distribution, if the flag was set, the mixture modeling of anchor Ks would be conducted and plotted
--pem, --plotelmm, flag option, whether to plot elmm mixture modeling of paranome Ks in the mixed Ks distribution, if the flag was set, the elmm mixture modeling of paranome Ks will be plotted
+-pem, --plotelmm, flag option, whether to conduct and plot elmm mixture modeling of paranome Ks in the mixed Ks distribution, if the flag was set, the elmm mixture modeling of paranome Ks would be conducted and plotted
--c, --components, the range of the number of components to fit in anchor Ks mixture modeling, default (1,4) -mgn, --mingenenum, the minimum number of genes for a segment to be considered, default 30 -psy, --plotsyn, flag option, whether to initiate the synteny plot, if the flag was set, the synteny plot will be produced -ds, --dotsize, the dot size in dot plot, default 1 -aa, --apalpha, the opacity of anchor dots, default 1 -ha, --hoalpha, the opacity of homolog dots, default 0.1
+-c, --components, the range of the number of components to fit in anchor Ks mixture modeling, default (1,4) -psy, --plotsyn, flag option, whether to initiate the synteny plot, only when the flag was set, the synteny plot would be produced
+-ds, --dotsize, the dot size in dot plot, default 0.3 -aa, --apalpha, the opacity of anchor dots, default 1 -ha, --hoalpha, the opacity of homolog dots, default 0 -srt, --showrealtick, flag option, whether to show the real tick in genes or bases, if the flag was set, the real tick would be showed
+-tls, --ticklabelsize, the label size of tick, default 5 -xl, --xlim, the x axis limit of Ks distribution
+-yl, --ylim, the y axis limit of Ks distribution
+-ado, --adjustortho, flag option, whether to adjust the histogram height of orthologous Ks as to match the height of paralogous Ks, if the flag was set, the adjustment would be conducted
+-adf, --adjustfactor, the adjustment factor of orthologous Ks, default 0.5 -oa, --okalpha, the opacity of orthologous Ks distribution in mixed plot, default 0.5 -cs, --classic, flag option, whether to draw mixed Ks plot in a classic manner where the full orthologous Ks distribution is drawed, if the flag was set, the classic mixed Ks plot would be drawn
+-na, --nodeaveraged, flag option, whether to use node-averaged method for de-redundancy, if the flag was set, the node-averaged method would be initiated
 ```

 ## Usage